atisharma/bellini/README.md

 Bellini inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa and squeezelite.
 It's been successfully tested on squeezelite and ASLA loopback.

-I use it on a Raspberry Pi 4B with the semi-official Bullseye 64-bit image and a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
+I use it on a Raspberry Pi 4B with the semi-official Bullseye 64-bit image and either a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, or a waveshare 5.5" OLED screen, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
-On my desktop it works very well.
+On my desktop it also works very well with negligible CPU usage.
-CPU usage could be improved by further optimisation.
+CPU usage could probably be improved by further optimisation.

 Here is a preview video of an older version (before the oscilliscope vis).
 It's smoother in real life, because of the interaction with the phone's video frame rate.